-Development proposals will be expected to demonstrate how their scale, form and design will protect and, where possible, enhance key local views as identified on the Policies Map.
-This should be informed by the Wickham Market Landscape Character Assessment Part 2 (2018) - Key Views.
+- A. The scale, form and design of development proposals should protect and, where practicable, enhance key local views as identified on the Policies Map.
+This process should be informed by the Wickham Market Landscape Character Assessment Part 2 (2018) Key Views. - B. Development proposals which would have an unacceptable impact on an identified key local view will not be supported